phisko/putils/meta/type.md

 Object representation of a type.

-A `pmeta::type` is an empty object which can be passed to template functions to simply identify a type.
+A `putils::meta::type` is an empty object which can be passed to template functions to simply identify a type.

 ### Static members